 Welcome to the Association

-The Italian Association of Translators and Interpreters (Associazione Italiana Traduttori e Interpreti or AITI) is a non-profit body of professionals.
+The Italian Association of Translators and Interpreters (Associazione Italiana Traduttori e Interpreti or AITI) is a non-profit body of professional translators and interpreters.

 Aspiring members need to prove their relevant qualifications and professional experience: in order to become a qualified member of AITI, professional translators and interpreters are required to pass an exam that simulates a real-life working environment.

-AITI is a founding member of the International Federation of Translators (Fédération Internationale des Traducteurs or FIT), a non-governmental body composed of more than 100 associations of translators, interpreters and terminologists and representing over 80,000 translators in 55 countries around the world.
+AITI is a founding member of the International Federation of Translators (Fédération Internationale des Traducteurs or FIT), an international grouping of over 130 professional associations and training institutes, representing more than 85,000 language professionals in 55 countries around the world.

-As of 2014, AITI is also represented on the FIT Council.
+As of 2014, AITI is also represented at the FIT Council.

 AITI acknowledges FIT as the international body that represents professional translators and interpreters and it closely collaborates with its sister organizations, especially those within the European Union.